CloudLabsAI-Azure/PowerBI-Embedded/Lab_Guide/labguide.md

    Important:

-   1. Dataset ID was captured earlier in the exercise
+   - Dataset ID was captured earlier in the exercise

-1.Uncomment the Q&A embed code (i.e., line #60) to embed a Q&A visual
+1. Uncomment the Q&A embed code (i.e., line #60) to embed a Q&A visual

    ![](media/pbi13.jpg)